iotaledger/identity.rs/identity_document/README.md

-IOTA Identity - DID
+IOTA Identity - Document
 ===

-Agnostic implementation of the Decentralized Identifiers (DID) standard from W3C.
+Agnostic implementation of DID Documents from the Decentralized Identifiers (DID) standard from W3C.

 ## Overview
 Decentralized Identifiers (DID) is a proposed standard from the World Wide Web Consortium (W3C) to enable a